shellspec/shellspec/README.md

 ##### Custom matcher

-Shellspec has an extensible architecture.
+ShellSpec has an extensible architecture.
 So you can create custom matchers, custom modifiers, custom formatters, etc.

 See [sample/spec/support/custom_matcher.sh](sample/spec/support/custom_matcher.sh) for custom matcher.